ohnotnow/sycophancy-test/README.md

 # sycophancy-test

-A Python-based CLI tool that generates simple numeric‐comparison prompts, sends them to one or more [litellm](https://pypi.org/project/litellm/) models in parallel, and emits the results as CSV for downstream analysis (e.g., with O3, O4-mini, Claude, etc.).
+A simple python script to try and test LLM's for sycophancy or contrarianism.
+Based on an idea from an 'AI Explained' video (see their youtube channel at https://www.youtube.com/@aiexplained-official)

+Outputs a csv of results for further analysis.

 ## Table of Contents
 - [Features](#features)